 Free Daily workout

 Be prepared to hear the question, “Where did you get those calves?”
 You probably won’t need to hit the gym as often if you’re walking up and down 100 to 150-plus steps several times per day.
 Add groceries or luggage into the mix, and you’ll practically be set for cardio.
-The good news is that taking the stairs is said to improve heart health, lower your bad cholesterol levels and raise the good.
+The good news is that taking the stairs is said to improve heart health, lower your harmful cholesterol levels, and raise the good.
 For this, you can reward yourself with a trip to Shake Shack.

 Inevitably, burglars are lazy and will hit the first or second-floor apartments long before they venture up five flights.
 Although I’d still lock my doors every night before turning in, you can rest easy because you’re probably less of a target if a criminal is looking to grab and go.